chtoucas/Narvalo.NET/docs/issues.md

 .Facts.csproj]
 ```
   See [dotnet issue](https://github.com/dotnet/cli/issues/4786)?
+  Seems to happen less often now, but still sometimes it fails on Narvalo.Money
+  (resource problem).
 - Review localization for Narvalo.Build, Narvalo.Mvp, Narvalo.Mvp.Web
   and Narvalo.Web.
 - [Low] Automatically create the assembly infos from the NuGet spec.